Olofmeister

-Olof Kajbjer Gustafsson (born 31 January 1992), better known as olofmeister, is a Swedish professional Counter-Strike: Global Offensive player for FaZe Clan.
+Olof Kajbjer Gustafsson (born 31 January 1992), better known as olofmeister, is a Swedish professional Counter-Strike 2 player for FaZe Clan.
 He has previously played for H2k, Absolute Legends, LGB eSports, Fnatic, and FaZe Clan.
 Gustafsson is widely regarded as one of the best CS:GO players in history.
 He has won two CSGO Majors, ESL One Katowice 2015 and ESL One Cologne 2015, as well as many other tournaments.

 Early life

 Gustafsson grew up in Tyresö.
 He has a brother, Karl, and a sister, Hanna.
 He developed an interest in playing football at the young age of four and remained active in the sport until he sustained a knee injury at the age of fifteen.
 He is an avid fan of Arsenal.
 The injury eventually became a catalyst for his transition from playing Counter-Strike casually, into taking it more seriously.

 Career

 H2k

 In H2k, Gustafsson played with Joel "emilio" Mako, André "keiz" Carlsson, John "wenton" Eriksson, and Hugo "huggan" Lopez.